Omarosa's journey from Trump aide to 'Big Brother' star and beyond

 “Honey, I tried to be that person and then all of the people around him attacked me," Manigault Newman replied.
 "It was like ‘keep her away,’ ‘don’t give her access,’ ‘don’t let her talk to him.’
 It’s like, Ivanka’s there, Jared’s there.”

-White House Deputy Press Secretary Raj Shah dismissed Manigault Newman’s critical comments about President Trump and the White House a day after the show aired.
+White House Deputy Press Secretary Raj Shah dismissed Manigault Newman’s critical comments about President Trump and the White House on Feb.
+8.

 “Omarosa was fired three times on 'The Apprentice' and this is the fourth time we let her go,” Shah said.
 “She had limited contact with the president while she was here.
 She has no contact now.”